SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Reviewed by

-Dr. Alberto Ramos, Medical Reviewer
+Alberto Ramos, MD, FAASM, Medical Reviewer

 Dr. Ramos is a Professor of Clinical Neurology and the Research Director of the sleep disorders program at the University of Miami, Miller School of Medicine.
 He mentors and trains physician scientists.
 As a McKnight Institute for Brain Research collaborator, he focuses on the intersection between sleep disorders, cerebrovascular disease, and neurocognitive aging in population-based studies.
 As an investigator, he has also been involved with the Northern Manhattan Study and the Hispanic Community Health Study/Study of Latinos (HCHS/SOL) since 2010.